 Tips for Sound Engineers

 After 20 years working as a sound engineer, Craig Parker Adams has developed his style of recording simply by "getting to the best with what you got " .
-Here he shares some insights on running a recording studio but also some favorite tools & tips gained by first hand experiences from the many mentors he as worked with.
+Here are some insights on running a recording studio but also some favorite tools & tips gained by first hand experiences from the many mentors he as worked with.

 Tips on Becoming a Sound Engineer